 We believe in the future there will be support groups to help those who want to use this method at home.

 Most of this article discusses the use of psychodrama for healing.
 It is essentially a forced retracing of an incident that helps a person remember, review and process an old trauma.

-However, the concept of psychodrama – an imitation, duplication or simulation of reality done in a controlled way – can be used for other purposes.
+However, the concept of psychodrama – an imitation, duplication or simulation of reality done in a fun, safe and controlled way – can be used for other purposes.
 They include:

-1. Psychodrama can be used for training and preparing a person for a future situation.
+1. Training or preparing a person for a future situation.

-3. Psychodrama can be used to warn a person about a possible future situation by simulating the danger in a controlled way.
+3. To warn a person about a possible future situation by simulating the danger in a controlled way.